douglasjordan2/dougless/README.md

 ### Framework Goals
 - Serve as the foundation for a full-stack framework
 - Provide a custom plugin system for extending framework capabilities
-- Create a new paradigm for web development focused on real-time communication
-- Globals-first API design for simplicity and developer experience

 📋 **See [ROADMAP.md](ROADMAP.md) for detailed implementation status and future plans.**

 ---

 **Note**: This project is under active development.
 APIs and features are subject to change as we progress through the development phases.